CAMP FLIGHT '25

 Embark on an exhilarating voyage with our Sailing Weeks!
 In an exciting collaboration with The Jackson Park Yacht Club Foundation (JPYC Foundation), this two week add-on program offers a unique opportunity for students to immerse themselves in boating and water activities.
 Loaded with adventure, participants will board the bus daily, setting sail for two weeks of hands-on learning.
 Join us for a nautical journey that combines education, adventure, and the thrill of navigating the open waters!”

-Students will not be participating in Debate & STEAM Lab these weeks.
+Students will not be participating in True Star Media & Forensics these weeks.

 Additional $100/week.